Derived moduli of schemes and sheaves: Derived moduli of quasi-coherent sheaves

 \subsection{Moduli}

-\begin{definition} Take $A \in dg_+\Alg_R$ (resp. $A \in s\Alg_R$), and a strongly quasi-compact homotopy derived Artin $n$-hypergroupoid $X$ over $R$, chosen so that each $X_n$ is levelwise flat over $R$ (which holds for instance if $X$ is a derived Artin $n$-hypergroupoid).
-Then observe that $X\ten_RA$ is a strongly quasi-compact homotopy derived Artin $n$-hypergroupoid over $A$, and define
+\begin{definition} Take $A \in dg_+\Alg_R$ (resp. $A \in s\Alg_R$), and a homotopy derived Artin $n$-hypergroupoid $X$ over $R$, chosen so that each $X_n$ is levelwise flat over $R$ (which holds for instance if $X$ is a derived Artin $n$-hypergroupoid).
+Then observe that $X\ten_RA$ is a homotopy derived Artin $n$-hypergroupoid over $A$, and define